 - Save clean carrot scrapings, celery leaves, outer onion layers, vegetable peels and freeze them in a ziploc bag as you collect them.
 When you have a soup bone or chicken carcass, throw everything in a pot and simmer low & slow all afternoon.
 Strain out the bits and now you have a lovely homemade soup stock.
 More details shared here.

 - Although fresh ingredients are best for tasty soup, get into the habit of keeping “soup bits” on hand.
 Keep a container in the freezer to add leftover bits of cooked meat and another for leftover veggies.
 This is the ultimate frugal way to make soup, just add to stock and you have an easy homemade soup.
-Previously mentioned in Tips & Recipes For Tasty Homemade Soup.

 - Did you know you can grow green onions indoors?
 Simply chop off the root end and plant in a pot of soil.
 Choose a sunny spot for the location and you’ll have fresh onions at your fingertips.